FAQ – Frequently Asked Questions

 Yes, however, multiple applications over a short period of time can impact your credit score.
 It’s best to speak to your broker for the best advice.

-Yes, we are able to assist however, you must be working at a large firm.
-Your income will also be taxed in Australia and banks will take a 20% shaving for being paid in a foreign currency.
-You will also be required to put a larger deposit of around 30%.
+Yes, we are able to assist however, your income will be taxed in Australia and banks will take a 20% shaving for being paid in a foreign currency.
+You will also be required to put a larger deposit of around 20%.

 Can’t find what you’re looking for?